 Why?
-Basically, because your longer videos will become really hard to watch after a while.
-The ultra wide-angle lens featured in GoPros apply a lot of Perspective Distortion.
+Basically, your longer videos will become hard to watch after a while.
+The ultra wide-angle lens featured in GoPros applies a lot of Perspective Distortion.
 This makes everything look unnatural, including your own face.
 You might not know why, but if you watch a video like this for a while you will start feeling weird.

 Action cameras are an amazing tool, but you have to use them for what they are made for.

 There was a time when built-in mics were extremely bad.
 But now that people want to share videos on their own social media all the time, most brands have stepped up their game in this regard.

 There was a time when I wouldn’t go without an external mic.
 But nowadays I prefer going without one.
 The amount of hassle that it saves me is well worth it.
 But that’s only because I have cameras that can record good audio out of the box.